What are the different types of book editing?

 If we take another step down from line editing, you’ll find copy editing (or copyediting, depending on your style guide).
 Instead of making suggestions to the book, chapters, paragraphs, or sentence flow, copy editing examines each individual word.

 This is your traditional editing, the one that everyone seems to think they can manage on their own (spoiler: finding your own copy editing errors is extremely difficult).
-This includes:

 - Numbers and numerals